 The rabbit is not a nocturnal animal but does not like to sleep at night and stay up all day.
 Rabbits are crepuscular, which means they are most active at dusk and dawn.

-Their eyesight is good for this time of day as their vision is not suited for either bright day-time or dark night-times.
+Their eyesight is suitable for this time of day as their vision is not suited for either bright day-time or dark night-times.

 Why can rabbits not see in front of their nose?

 Rabbits have a blind spot under their chin and in front of their nose.
 As the eyes are placed on the head’s sides, about 30 degrees of their field of vision overlaps, with 10 degrees in front of them being the blind spot.